How to Make Mixed Fruit Jam or Jelly

 I toss all the fruit and any juice in a pot and add some water if needed.

-Jelly-making directions tell you not to squeeze the fruit to keep the jelly from being cloudy, but mixed fruit jelly usually is a darker color and I don't mind that it isn't perfectly clear.
-I want all the flavor I can get out of the fruit.
-So I squeeze all the juice out!
+Jelly-making directions tell you not to squeeze the fruit to keep the jelly from being cloudy, but mixed fruit jelly is usually a darker color and I don't mind that it isn't perfectly clear.

 You'll find more detailed directions in my post on making fruit syrup for jelly-making.